palm002/github-profiles/README.md

 ## Overview

-A simple react app to which fetches GitHub users and retrieves their top 4 repositories based on stars and forks by calling public GitHub APIs.
+A simple React app which fetches GitHub users and retrieves their top 4 repositories based on stars and forks by calling public GitHub APIs.

 ## Screenshots